azkaban/azkaban/documents/2.1/ajaxapi.markdown

 session timeout is a day.
 You can re-login if the session expires.

 <pre class="code">
-curl -k --data "action=login&username=azkaban&password=azkaban" https://localhost:8443
+curl -k --data "action=login&amp;username=azkaban&amp;password=azkaban" https://localhost:8443
 </pre>

 <hr/>